gtech-world/olca-app/olca-app/README.md

 ## Updating the target platform
-The target platform is the Eclipse RPC platform with the plugins and features on which the openLCA desktop application runs.
+The target platform is the Eclipse RPC platform with the plugins and features on which the aicpLCA desktop application runs.
 It is defined in the `platform.target` file.
 We update the platform from time to time in order to get the latest features and bug-fixes.
 The platform components are fetched from the respective Eclipse